MS-RNN: A Flexible Multi-Scale Framework for Spatiotemporal Predictive Learning: Related Work

-\textbf{Multiscale Models in Video Prediction Task.} In fact, multi-scale architectures are commonly used in the video prediction domain, such as RainNet~\cite{ayzel2020rainnet}, \cite{mathieu2016deep}, FitVid~\cite{babaeizadeh2021fitvid}, DMMNet~\cite{li2020video}, MAFE~\cite{lin2020motion}, MCnet~\cite{villegas2017decomposing}, and SVG~\cite{denton2018stochastic}.
+\textbf{Multiscale Models in Video Prediction Task.} In fact, multi-scale architectures are commonly used in the video prediction domain, such as RainNet~\cite{ayzel2020rainnet}, \cite{mathieu2016deep}, FitVid~\cite{babaeizadeh2021fitvid}, MCnet~\cite{villegas2017decomposing}, and SVG~\cite{denton2018stochastic}.
 However, these models either only use convolutions to construct multi-scale structures, or use the LSTMs as bottleneck layers between convolutional encoders and decoders, or use the first two structures in GANs or VAEs.
 These are different from the architecture proposed in this paper, MS-RNN improves models that have stacked RNN blocks.
-Stacking RNN layers is more powerful than stacking convolutional layers or a mix of the two.
-It is the reason why subsequent ConvLSTM variants such as PredRNN, PredRNN++, MIM, and MotionRNN use the stacked RNN structure, and why these models make improvements between RNN layers.
-For example, PredRNN introduces the spatiotemporal memory to ConvLSTM, which runs through the layers and propagates along a zigzag path.
-MIM adds a diagonal propagation path between the time axis and layers based on PredRNN.
-MotionRNN adds short-term and long-term memory between the layers of the MIM.
+Stacking RNN layers is more powerful than stacking convolutional layers or a mix of convolutional and LSTM layers.
+It is the reason why subsequent ConvLSTM variants use the stacked RNN structure, and why these models make improvements between RNN layers.
 The most similar to our work is \cite{ebert2017self}, but using convolution and deconvolution for downsampling and upsampling brings additional parameters and memory usage.
 In addition, the difference between using multi-scale and single-scale structures is not discussed, and experiments are only performed on ConvLSTM while our structure is compatible with a series of subsequent RNN models.
-Recently, both CMS-LSTM~\cite{chai2022cms} and MoDeRNN~\cite{chai2022modernn} have been devoted to acquiring contextual representation and spatiotemporal multi-scale representation for video prediction.
-They all acquire contextual representations by interacting the current input with the previous output state multiple times.
-However, they choose different roads to design multi-scale structures, CMS-LSTM uses multi-patch attention while MoDeRNN uses multi-convolution kernels.
-Unfortunately, both multiscale designs are inefficient.
-In addition, the former brings quadratic complexity and can only be used in low-resolution scenes, while the latter uses overly large convolution kernels, which also brings huge computational costs.
-Surprisingly, when incorporating them into our architecture like other RNN models, their predictive performance and training cost are significantly improved, which again demonstrates the generality and effectiveness of our architecture (Table~\ref{table:taxibj-cost}).
+In recent times, SimVP~\cite{gao2022simvp} and Earthformer~\cite{gao2022earthformer} have adopted multi-scale structures similar to UNet.
+Unfortunately, their network design flaws make them inferior to MS-RNN (Table~\ref{table:ms-rnn:non-rnn vs}).
+In addition, MoDeRNN~\cite{chai2022modernn} and CMS-LSTM~\cite{chai2022cms} are also dedicated to attaining adjacent contextual and multi-scale features in spatiotemporal predictive learning.
+Both of them obtain contextual features by repeatedly interacting the previous output state with the current input.
+However, they choose different roads to design multi-scale structures, MoDeRNN employs multi-scale convolution kernels while CMS-LSTM employs multi-patch attention.
+Regrettably, both suffer from inefficiency.
+Besides, the former utilizes exceedingly large convolution kernels, resulting in significant computational costs, while the latter displays quadratic complexity, limiting its usage to low-resolution scenarios.
+Surprisingly, when incorporating them into our architecture like other RNN models, their predictive performance and training cost are significantly improved, which again demonstrates the generality and effectiveness of our architecture (Table~\ref{table:ms-rnn:taxibj-cost}).